 Integrate Istanbul into Your Turkey Trip

-Regardless of how long you spend in Istanbul, integrating it well into the rest of your time in Turkey (assuming you do see other places in Turkey—I absolutely recommend you do) is extremely important.
+Regardless of how long to stay in Istanbul, integrating it well into the rest of your time in Turkey (assuming you do see other places in Turkey—I absolutely recommend you do) is extremely important.
 Here are some ideas for how to do that:

 - One week in Turkey: Combine 2-3 days in Istanbul with 2 nights in Cappadocia, and 1-2 nights in Pamukkale and/or along the coast